Differential identities and polynomial growth of the codimensions: Differential cocharacter of varieties of polynomial growth

-Conversely, suppose that $c_n^L(A)$, $n=1,2,\dots$, is polynomially bounded.
-Notice that the decomposition of $\chi_n^L(A)$ into irreducible characters does not change under extensions of the base field.
-This fact can be proved following word by word the proof given in \cite[Theorem 4.1.9]{GiambrunoZaicev2005book} for the ordinary case.
-Also if $\bar{F}$ is the algebraic closure of $F$ and $J(A)^q=\{0\}$ then $J(A\otimes_F \bar{F})^q=\{0\}$.
+\begin{proof} Notice that the decomposition of $\chi_n^L(A)$ into irreducible characters does not change under extensions of the base field.
+This fact can be proved following word by word the proof for the ordinary case (see for example \cite[Theorem 4.1.9]{GiambrunoZaicev2005book}).
+Also if $\bar{F}$ is the algebraic closure of $F$ and $J(A)^q=\{0\}$, then $J(A\otimes_F \bar{F})^q=\{0\}$.
 Therefore we may assume, without loss of generality, that $F$ is an algebraically closed field.
-Now the theorem can be proved following closely the proof of \cite[Theorem 3]{GiambrunoZaicev2001} for the ordinary case, taking into account the due changes. \end{proof}